 What few may realize is that the train serves two very important purposes: to deliver joy and the holiday spirit to thousands of riders and also to deliver food baskets to various charitable agencies throughout the city.

 The train began on the Blue Line in 1992 when a “Season’s Greetings from the CTA” sign was placed on the front of an out-of-service train used to deliver food to various charities.
 Over the years, this holiday tradition has evolved from its modest and humble beginnings to a spectacular, joyous sight to see – in daytime or nighttime.

 Today, as the train pulls into each station, Santa waves to riders from his sleigh on an open-air flatcar carrying his reindeer and decorated holiday trees.

 Each car of the train is wrapped with holiday and seasonal images.
 Thousands of twinkling lights outline the shape of the train and windows, with even more lights running across the tops of the cars.

 The CTA family continues its decades-long tradition of supporting Chicago communities.
 Each year, our employees donate their time and money to purchase groceries and assemble food baskets for delivery to community organizations across the city.
 This year, we'll donate approximately 600 food baskets to local community organizations.

 Each food basket contains all the ingredients for a complete meal including a canned ham, potatoes, mixed vegetables, muffin mix, macaroni and cheese, fruit cocktail, green beans, corn and dessert.

-In 2020, the CTA Holiday Train will travel out of service, meaning that customers will not be able to board the train.
-The train will travel all eight rail lines beginning Friday, November 27 (the day after Thanksgiving) through Monday, December 21.
+In 2021, the Allstate CTA Holiday Train will travel will travel all eight rail lines beginning Friday, November 26 (the day after Thanksgiving) through Wednesday, December 22.